syasini/AstroPaint/paper/paper.md

-![Map of the Birkinshaw-Gull effect painter with astropaint on top of the WebSky catalog](../images/BG_websky_cover.png)
+![Map of the Birkinshaw-Gull effect painted with astropaint on top of the WebSky catalog](../images/BG_websky_cover.png)

 # Statement of need

-whole-sky high resolution maps of astrophysical signals at various frequencies
+Studying the large scale structure of the universe heavily relies on observations of astrophysical signals at various frequencies.
+Examples of such studies include detection or characterization of objects such as galaxies , clusters, or voids through either gravitaional lensing, electromagnetic scattering , absorption or emission events in the optical, radio, or x-ray

-extragalactc foregrounds
+    frequency bands.
+Such studies typically require simulated high resolution maps of various astrophysical effects to emulate both the signal and noise (foregrounds) components.
+For example, in a study that aims to evaluate the detection significance of the Birkinshaw-Gull (BG) effect to measure transverse velocities of halos using the Simons Observatory or CMB-S4, one needs a mock map of BG as well as maps of potential contaminants such as kSZ or tSZ for the same set of objects.

-correlations
+Creating realistic maps of astrophysical effects through hydrodynamical simulations can be prohibitive for large numbers of objects .
+An alternative strategy to creating mock observations of extended objects such as galaxies and galaxy cluster halos would be to simulate the positions of these objects (either semi-analytically or through N-body
-enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).
+    simulations)

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+  and then synthetically paint the desired signal at the location of the halos. `AstroPaint` is developed to accomplish this latter step.

 # Package Structure and Workflow \label{sec:workflow}